|Australian citizen or resident|

 - Ensure you have the right identity documents for the highest level category.

-- Download the Land Use Victoria non-represented party Land Title form.
+- Download the Land Use Victoria non-represented party Land Title form (PDF 1.95MB).
 Do not complete Section D in advance or sign your Land Registry Transaction document/Registry Instrument.
 Your signature needs to be verified by an Australia Post Identity Verifier.

 - Present your application at any participating Australia Post Land Title ID Check express services outlet.
 Find your closest participating express service outlet or call 13 POST (13 76 78).